Camera Settings for Smoke Bomb Photography: Technical Guide

 Recommended: As low as possible (100–400)

 Smoke bomb shoots are usually outdoors in good light, so keep your ISO low for clean, noise-free images.
-If you're shooting at dusk or golden hour, you may need to bump to 800-1600, but modern cameras handle this well.
+If you're shooting at dusk or golden hour, you may need to bump to 800–1600, but modern cameras handle this well.
+For full after-dark technique, see our night smoke bomb photography guide.

-Lock in your full exposure triangle - shutter, aperture, ISO - before you activate the grenade.
-A 30-second EG25 or 90-second WP40 burn doesn't leave time to fumble through menus once smoke is flowing.
+Lock in your full exposure triangle — shutter, aperture, ISO — before you activate the grenade.
+A 25-second EG25 or 90-second WP40 burn doesn't leave time to fumble through menus once smoke is flowing.

 Focus Mode